What type of content do you primarily create?

 Well, tell that voice to shut up.
 You absolutely can do this, and we can help.

-But how do you start?
-What equipment do you need?
-And how do you make your content stand out?
+But how do you start without getting lost in the details?
+What equipment truly matters?
+And how do you create content that stands out?

 Table of contents: